 11. Mountain Creek Resort

 Finally, a ski town amongst all these beach and casino destinations!
 Mountain Creek is a four-season resort located in the largest ski area of the region.
 They’ve got four mountain peaks and eight chairlifts for days of skiing and snowboarding.
-In the summertime though, check out their waterpark with 22 rides, including the world’s tallest double looping slide, a lazy river, and cliff jumping.
+In the summertime though, check out their waterpark with 22 rides, including the world’s tallest double-looping slide, a lazy river, and cliff jumping.
 If that’s not enough excitement, guests can go mountain biking on the nearby park trails, take a ziplining tour, or play golf at Great Gorge.

 Accommodations include mountaintop cabins and poolside condos, with the option of kitchens, fireplaces, oak bars with leather barstools, and Apple TVs.
 On-site, the resort houses a bowling alley, arcade, heated outdoor pool and hot tubs, and even a laser maze.
-Enjoy intimate, sophisticated dining at Hawke’s Nest or go for casual American barbecue and beers at Kink.
+Enjoy intimate, sophisticated dining at Hawke’s Nest, or go for casual American barbecue and beers at Kink.
 Have a hot dog and brew at their Biergarten or visit the Après ski hotspot Schuss for pizza and drinks at the bar.

 12. Tropicana Casino and Resort

 An Atlantic City original with a sister resort in Vegas, it’s one of the biggest hotels in New Jersey with over 2,000 rooms.
 Go for the gambling, shopping, dining, or exciting entertainment.
 Rooms are spacious and comfortable with high-speed Internet, premium TV, and a range of upgrades like suites with separate living rooms, wet bars, and ocean views.
-Entertainment options include an IMAX theatre, Broadway-style showroom, live music at the bar, and a light and sound show with fireworks.
+Entertainment options include an IMAX theatre, a Broadway-style showroom, live music at the bar, and a light and sound show with fireworks.
 Plus there’s a dance club for all your bachelor and bachelorette party needs.

 The enormous casino houses tons of slot machines, table games, and private poker rooms.
 Resort amenities include a fitness center, beach service, indoor and outdoor pools, and shopping at The Quarter, the Tropicana’s newest addition of retail outlets.
 Visit the Bluemercury Spa for oxygen facials and sugar scrubs.
 Then you can try a range of cuisines from the Jose Garces restaurant Olón serving ceviche in beachy cabanas to Italian dishes at Il Verdi and all sorts of Asian plates at Golden Dynasty.